ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 ```

 Actually, `dune build` is optional.
 Simply running `dune exec` would have
 triggered the compilation.
-Beware in the `dune exec` command, as the argument
+Note that in the `dune exec` command the argument
 `./bmodule.exe` is not a file path.
 This command means “execute the content of
 the file `./bmodule.ml`.”
 However, the actual executable file is stored and
 named differently.